User Case: Can I Transfer Google Photos to Amazon Photos?

 Step 3.
 First click Tasks, then click Create Task to create a backup task.

 Step 4.
 Name your backup task, click “Add Source” and tick Google Drive, then click “OK”.

 Step 5.
 Similarly, click “Add Destination”, then select another Google Drive account by clicking the drop-down menu and click “OK”.

 Step 6.
 Click “Start Backup” in the lower right corner to execute the operation, and wait until the task is completed.

-I hope that following this article you have solved that transfer Google Photos to Amazon Photos, and I sincerely recommend to you to use cBackupper to manage your multiple cloud storage accounts, so you can have more space to store your photos and files.
+I hope that following this article you have solved that transfer Google Photos to Amazon Photos, and I sincerely recommend to you to use CBackupper, which is a professional online backup service to manage your multiple cloud storage accounts, so you can have more space to store your photos and files.